psamsotha/jersey-properties/README.md

 One interesting thing to note is that this feature makes use of the functionality provided for the injection of parameters like `@PathParam` and `@QueryParam`.
-As such, the String property values have the ability to be converted automatically to other types.
+As such, the string property values have the ability to be converted automatically to other types.
 For example if you have

     int.prop=12345